kptdev/kpt/site/book/02-concepts/02-package-lifecycle.md

 it better.
 Then you typically want to customize the package for you specific needs.
 Finally, you render the package which produces the final resources that can be directly applied to the cluster.
 Render is a required step even if you may not have declared a function in the package yourself since the upstream package hierarchy may contain a function declaration.
-The package may also have packages that have declared a function.
+In addition, rendering ensures that the `Kptfile` is valid.

 This workflow is an iterative process.
 There is usually a tight Edit<->Render loop in order to produce the desired outcome.